HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/expression_language_beans/index.md

         Represents one individual module.

     - **[CurrentModuleList](./module_list/current_module_list/themeopt_el_bean_mod_current_list.md)** <br>
         Represents the list of modules within the scope of the current request, which is the currently selected page and theme.
-This module iterates through all modules, locate individual modules, and query their capabilities.
+This module iterates through all modules, locates individual modules, and queries their capabilities.
 This is especially useful for portlet developers to check whether certain capabilities are available on the page or not.

         - **[ModuleCapabilitiesList](./module_list/current_module_list/module_capabilities_list/index.md)** <br>
             Represents the aggregated capabilities of a list of modules.
 This is usually the non-deferred or deferred capabilities of the currently selected page and depends on how this object was fetched.
 It is useful for portlet developers to check whether certain capabilities are available on the page or not.